linnienaryshkin/langchain/aws/exam.md

 - Amazon Inspector | security and compliance of AWS resources
 - AWS AI Service Cards | documentation of the AI services
 - Amazon Personalize | build recommendation systems
+- Amazon Mechanical Turk (MTurk) | marketplace for outsourcing various tasks to a distributed workforce
+- Amazon Augmented AI (Amazon A2I) | human review workflows for machine learning predictions

 - Amazon Macie | protect sensitive data in S3
 - AWS Config | configuration of AWS resources
 - AWS Artifact | security and compliance documentation for the AWS Cloud
 - AWS Trusted Advisor | recommendations for cost optimization, security, and resilience
+- AWS Audit Manager | automate the collection of evidence to continuously audit your AWS usage

 ## Metrics